How to Make a Barn Door Kite

 Attaching the flying line

-This design seems to need a little tail-weight for stability, so stick a couple of strips of sticky tape along the whole length of the trailing edge.
+This design seems to need a little tail-weight for stability, so stick a couple of strips of sticking tape along the whole length of the trailing edge.
 That is, the edge of the sail between the lower tips of the two diagonal spars.

 To attach the flying line, just Lark's Head the flying line to the bridle line as in the photo.